-I placed a platter of banana chocolate chip muffins on the table for my son and his friends and those muffins disappeared in minutes.
-I heard one kid claim they tasted ‘just like banana bread,’ hence the name of our new favourite baked banana treat.
+I placed a platter of banana chocolate chip muffins on the table for my sons and those muffins disappeared in minutes.
+I heard one kid claim they tasted “just like banana bread,” hence the name of our new favourite baked banana treat.

 I don’t know about you, but somehow I end up with no less then three overly ripe bananas sitting on the counter at the end of each week.
 Here’s how I deal with the leftover fruit I face at the end of each week if I don’t have time to cook/bake with it:

 - Toss bananas into the freezer, peel and all, and reserve for another day.

 - Slice bananas into 1″-thick pieces and place on a parchment-lined baking sheet.
 Freeze until firm, then transfer to a ziptop baggie and store in the freezer.
 Use in smoothies as needed.

 - Mash 2-3 bananas (or however many your favourite banana bread recipe calls for) and place them in a ziptop baggie.
 Store packets in the freezer (make sure they’re labeled) until you have time to make banana bread.

 However, if I feel like using them up immediately, below is a list of ideas for making use of your leftover bananas in new and interesting ways:

 - Banana Bread Chocolate Chip Muffins: These aforementioned muffins are perfect for tucking into the lunchbox or serving to friends at an after-school playdate.